 Rural innovation: when WiFi doesn't reach the farmhouse 🌐

-While the official image shows dancers and whitewashed houses, the region's technological reality is different.
+While the official image shows dancers and whitewashed houses, the technological reality of the region is different.
 In many rural areas, internet connection remains a pipe dream, with speeds barely exceeding 5 Mbps.
 Fiber optic and 5G network projects advance at a snail's pace, leaving thousands of freelancers and remote workers off the digital map.
 Without a solid data network, initiatives like smart rural tourism or precision agriculture remain mere PowerPoint ideas, not solutions for local development.

 AI that doesn't understand duende or sevillanas 🤖